vallurumk/sheffield-bioinformatics-core.github.io/training/index.md

 You can also tell us about what courses you would like to attend in the future by [filling in this form](http://goo.gl/97fZGt)

 Unless specified, all the courses listed below take place in Sheffield.
 We can also run courses at other sites if there is sufficient interest.
-If you would like us to run a training course at your institute / site, please contact us [mailto:bioinformatics-core@sheffield.ac.uk]
+If you would like us to run a training course at your institute / site, please [contact us](mailto:bioinformatics-core@sheffield.ac.uk)

 ## 2019